e4nu/e4nuanalysiscode/README.md

 - **InputFile**: path to input root files with events to analize
 - **OutputFile**: output root files with analised events and histograms
 - **XSecFile**: path to xml file for MC normalization

+***Acceptance Correction***:
+We compute the acceptance correction (acc corr = 1/efficiency), as :
+Acceptance Correction = True Signal Events / True Reconstructed Signal Events

+The corresponding files can be obtained with the same configuration files, with an additional option:
+- **ComputeTrueAccCorr**: if true, it computes the true signal spectra for the configuration of interest.
+It is used for the acceptance correction calculation.
-- **ComputeAccCorr**: if true, it also computes the true and reconstructed signal spectra.
+- **ComputeTrueRecoAccCorr**: if true, it also computes the true reconstructed signal spectra for the configuration of interest.
 It is used for the acceptance correction calculation.